davionchai/learning/udemy/dea-c01/databases/dynamodb.md

     1. must provision rcu / wcu for each GSI
     1. can be added/modified after table creation
     1. if GSI's wcu got throttled, main table will be affected

+# DAX
+1. In memory cache for dynamodb
+1. Is in cluster mode with multiple nodes
+1. Can be multi AZ
+1. Compare to elasticache
+    1. dax is individual objects cache for data fetching
+    1. elasticache is good for aggregation
+1. Separate set of IAM

+# Streams
+1. Item level modifications
+1. Stream records can be
+    1. sent to kinesis data streams
+    1. read by aws lambda
+    1. read by kinesis client library (KCL) applications
+1. Data retention up to 24 hours
+1. Options to choose which information to be included
+    1. keys_only - only the key attributes of the modified item
+    1. new_image - the entire item, as it appears after it was modified
+    1. old_image - the entire item, as it appears before it was modified
+    1. new_and_old_images - both new and old image of the item
+1. Are made of shards like kinesis but is fully automated
+1. Does not replay old data before stream is activated

+# Time to live (TTL)
+1. Free
+1. Automatically delete after expiry timestamp
+1. Hard delete after 48 hours
+1. Manually choose an attribute as ttl attribute hence ttl attribute must be number data type with unix epoch timestamp
+1. Deleted from LSI and GSI too
+1. Stream will capture the expiration event

+# For local dev
+1. Use dynamodb Local